 Elizabeth is usually depicted in royal garb with a dove or an olive branch.
-At her birth in 1271, her father, Pedro III, future king of Aragon, was reconciled with his father, James, the reigning monarch.
+At her birth in 1271, her father Pedro III, future king of Aragon, was reconciled with his father James, the reigning monarch.
 This proved to be a portent of things to come.
 Under the healthful influences surrounding her early years, she quickly learned self-discipline and acquired a taste for spirituality.

-Thus, fortunately prepared, she was able to meet the challenge when, at the age of 12, she was given in marriage to Denis, king of Portugal.
+Thus fortunately prepared, Elizabeth was able to meet the challenge when at the age of 12, she was given in marriage to Denis, king of Portugal.
 She was able to establish for herself a pattern of life conducive to growth in God’s love, not merely through her exercises of piety, including daily Mass, but also through her exercise of charity, by which she was able to befriend and help pilgrims, strangers, the sick, the poor—in a word, all those whose need came to her notice.
 At the same time she remained devoted to her husband, whose infidelity to her was a scandal to the kingdom.

 The work of promoting peace is anything but a calm and quiet endeavor.
 It takes a clear mind, a steady spirit and a brave soul to intervene between people whose emotions are so aroused that they are ready to destroy one another.
 This is all the more true of a woman in the early 14th century.
-But Elizabeth had a deep and sincere love and sympathy for humankind, almost a total lack of concern for herself and an abiding confidence in God.
+But Elizabeth had a deep and sincere love and sympathy for humankind, an almost total lack of concern for herself, and an abiding confidence in God.
 These were the tools of her success.